Swansea Bay

 Swansea Bay (Bae Abertawe) is a bay on the southern coast of Wales.
 The River Neath, River Tawe, River Afan, River Kenfig and Clyne River flow into the bay.
 Swansea Bay and the upper reaches of the Bristol Channel experience a large tidal range.
-The shipping ports in Swansea Bay are Swansea Docks, Port Talbot Docks and Briton Ferry wharfs.
+The shipping ports in Swansea Bay are Swansea Docks, Port Talbot Docks and Briton Ferry wharves.

-Each stretch of beach within the bay has its own individual name:
+Each stretch of beach within the bay has its own name: